threefoldtech/js-sdk/docs/wiki/threebot.md

 ### start nginx

-- On container it just works!
+- On container it just works! because you are root already

 - On host